candlepin/candlepin/server/functional-tests/README.md

 If you don't want the clean-up to be run, you can set `functional-tests.cleanup=false` using either the `-D` syntax or by editing `functional-tests.properties`.

+## Creating Clients
+If all you need to do is act as an admin, have your test autowire the `adminApiClient` bean.
+This bean will give you an `ApiClient` instance using Basic Auth with admin credentials (as defined in `functional-tests.properties`).

+For the basics, the `ClientUtil` class offers methods to handle common cases: create a new user and return a client, create a superadmin and return a client, etc.

+For other cases, use the `ApiClientBuilder` class.
+Autowire in an instance of `ApiClientBuilder`.
+The builder will be pre-configured with the values set in `functional-tests.properties`.
+You can then use a fluent interface to override some or all of these values.
+The class is quite militant about being immutable to avoid one test interfering with another.